Where To Go In April

 Puglia, Italy

 An authentic slice of rural Italy, we love Puglia more and more as each year passes — and April is a wonderful time to visit as the landscape starts to bloom.
 Make one of the Masseria Moroseta villas, Casa Maiora or Casa Guaceto, your stylish base for a spring break.
-Both are located near Carovigno and Ostuni, one of the Citta Bianca and our favourite spots for coffee, aperitivo, and dinner.
+Both are located near Carovigno and Ostuni, one of the Citta Bianca and our favorite spots for coffee, aperitivo, and dinner.
 Spring in Puglia is all about making the most of nature’s larder and your villa kitchens, bike rides across vineyards and olive groves, ceramics shopping, and, if you are brave, bracing swims in the sea in the Torre Guaceto Nature Reserve.